-Available and affordable housing are a challenge in most communities.
-Finding suitable housing is a special challenge for the special needs community – young adults with disabilities who are ready to live on their own, but not fully independent.
+Finding affordable housing is a challenge in most communities.
+But obtaining suitable housing is a distinct challenge for the special needs community – young adults with intellectual and developmental disabilities (IDD) who are ready to live on their own - yet are not fully independent.

 Supportive community and housing for